tenzir/.github/workflow.md

 - In case we need to release a hotfix, we use dedicated patch release branches.

-- The `stable` branch always points to the latest release that is not a release candidate.
+- The `latest` branch always points to the latest release that is not a release candidate.
 It exists so support a streamlined workflow for some packaging tools (e.g., Nix).